 Will Hernandez Will Hernandez has 14 years of experience ranging from newspapers to wire services and trade publications.
 Before becoming Editor of MobilePaymentsToday.com, he spent two years as the content manager for PaymentsJournal.com, a leading payments industry news aggregator and information hub published by Mercator Advisory Group.
 Will spent four years covering the payments industry as an associate editor for multiple publications in SourceMedia's Payments Group based in Chicago.

-It's time for a look back at last month's most-read articles and blog posts on Mobile Payments Today.
+It's time for a look back at October's most-read articles and blog posts on Mobile Payments Today.

-It's time for a look back at January's most-read articles on Mobile Payments Today.
+It's time for a look back at September's most-read articles and blog posts on Mobile Payments Today.